Skip to main content

 WiFi or cell tower triangulation

-If GPS in unavailable, the device uses nearby WiFi networks or mobile phone masts.
+If GPS is unavailable, the device uses nearby WiFi networks or mobile phone masts.

 • Accuracy varies.